flowtoolz/flowtoolz.github.io/_posts/2019-01-14-zen-in-the-art-of-software-architecture-introduction.md

 <img style="margin-left:auto;margin-right:auto;display:block;" src="/blog-images/software-development/architecture/introduction/craftsmanship-tools.jpg" title="{{ page.title }}" alt="{{ page.title }}. {{ page.keywords }}">

-Many of these techniques come in quite far down the delivery pipeline, yet all steps in the pipeline rely and build upon quality input. **No amount of automated testing or continuous integration can adress, or even recognize, the future costs and implications of fundamentally flawed code.**
+Many of these techniques come in quite far down the delivery pipeline, yet all steps in the pipeline rely and build upon quality input. **No amount of automated testing and continuous integration can address or even recognize the future costs and consequences of fundamentally flawed code.**

 However, most code-related techniques are quite low-level: The domain model is only one part of the application, design principles and patterns have quite local scope, and **a thousand perfect little TDD cycles with perfect little tests and refactorings can still amount to a mess on the grand scale**.